 Introduction: investing is for everyone

-Their words struck me so much, because that’s how I used to think, too.
+Their words struck me like a thunderbolt because that’s how I use to think too.

 You’re probably already an investor